Dhghomon/easy_rust/README.md

 - `.enumerate()` Now it is an `Enumerate<Iter<i32>>`.
 So it is a type `Enumerate` of type `Item` of `i32`s.
 - `.map()` Now it is a type `Map<Enumerate<Iter<i32>>>`.
 So it is a type `Map` of type `Enumerate` of type `Item` of `i32`s.

-So this `Map<Enumerate<Iter<i32>>>` is a structure that is ready to go, when we tell it what to do.
+All we did was make a more and more complicated structure.
+So this `Map<Enumerate<Iter<i32>>>` is a structure that is ready to go, but only when we tell it what to do.
 Rust does this because it needs to be fast.
 It doesn't want to do this:

 - iterate over all the `i32`s in the Vec
-- enumerate over all the `i32`s from the iterator
+- then enumerate over all the `i32`s from the iterator
-- map over all the enumerated `i32`s
+- then map over all the enumerated `i32`s

 Rust only wants to do one calculation, so it creates the structure and waits.
 Then if we say `.collect::<Vec<i32>>()` it knows what to do, and starts moving.
 This is what `iterators are lazy and do nothing unless consumed` means.
 The iterators don't do anything until you "consume" them (use them up).

 You can even create complicated things like `HashMap` using `.collect()`, so it is very powerful.
 Here is an example of how to put two vecs into a `HashMap`.
 First we make the two vectors, and then we will use `.into_iter()` on them to get an iterator of values.
 Then we use the `.zip()` method.
 This method takes two iterators and attaches them together, like a zipper.
 Finally, we use `.collect()` to make the `HashMap`.